O'Fallon, Missouri: Education and libraries

+Satellite campuses of Webster University and Lindenwood University are located in O'Fallon.

 O'Fallon is served by the St. Charles City-County Library system, which has three branches in the area, two standard (Deer Run and Middendorf-Kredell) and one "express" location (Library Express at Winghaven).

 Infrastructure

 While the City is within the jurisdiction of multiple agencies, fire protection is mostly provided by the O'Fallon Fire Protection District, which in 2007 became the first internationally accredited fire agency in Missouri.
 The award was made by the Center for Public Safety Excellence's Commission on Fire Accreditation International, which has approved accreditation status for only 120 fire agencies worldwide.

 The western portion of the city is served by the Wentzville Fire Protection District.

 The eastern portion of the city is served by Central County Fire Rescue.